hasToDev/cowchain-farm-soroban/README.md

    The form of **Contract Address** will be similar to `CB7UCV29SYKUFRZNEIMKVW5XKSJCGTMBCSJFN5OJ2SSXBTPRXO42XGT8`.<br><br>

-4. (optional) Install the contract to Futurenet:
+4. (optional) Install the contract to Testnet:
    ```shell
    soroban contract install \
    --wasm target/wasm32-unknown-unknown/release/cowchain-farm-soroban.wasm \